Ask AI

 Diagnostic investigations

-Physical examination: as per EAU 2024 guidelines, Do not perform prostatic massage in patients with acute bacterial prostatitis.
+Physical examination: as per EAU 2024 guidelines, do not perform prostatic massage in patients with acute bacterial prostatitis.

 D